Which Social Media Analytics Course Best Advances Your Marketing Skills in 2025?

 - Format: Self-paced video, hands-on projects

-- Certificate: Yes – Coursera Specialization
+- Certificate: Yes – Coursera Specialisation

 - Price: $49–$79/month (depends on your region)